wpswings/woo-one-click-upsell-funnel/README.txt

 * Bug fix

 = 1.0.1 =
-* Added support for woocommerce standard product page for funnel offers and a few new options in settings.
+* Added support for WooCommerce standard product page for funnel offers and a few new options in settings.

 = 1.0.0 =
 * First version